nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/database-offline.md

 ### State diagram

-This state diagram represents the states for Sync Gateway and for the connection between Sync Gateway and a Couchbase Server database, in Sync Gateway 1.2.
-Numbers identify key points that are explained below the state diagram.
+This state diagram represents the states for Sync Gateway and for the connection between Sync Gateway and a Couchbase Server database.

 ![](../img/state-diagram-offline-12.png)